 Brenda Fields RN, RHIA, CCHP, is a Clinical Operations Associate, with MHM / Centurion, Vienna VA.
-This post is based on her session “How to Perform a Psychiatric Nursing Assessment” taking place at the 2018 Spring Conference on Correctional Health Care in Minneapolis, MN April 21-24, 2018.
-Learn more about the conference and register HERE.
+This post is based on her session “How to Perform a Psychiatric Nursing Assessment” given at the 2018 Spring Conference on Correctional Health Care in Minneapolis, MN April 21-24, 2018.

 Serious mental illness affects at least one in four incarcerated individuals in the US according to a 2015 study by the Urban Institute.
 More than half of our patients have symptoms of a mental disorder.
 Correctional nurses, then, are mental health nurses in most settings.
 Here are just a few examples of situations that can require a psychiatric nursing assessment.